ts1/BLEUnlock/README.md

 - Locks your Mac when the device is away from Mac
 - Optionally runs your script on lock/unlock
 - Optionally wakes from display sleep state
-- Optionally pauses and unpauses iTunes playback when you're away and back
+- Optionally pauses and unpauses music/video playback when you're away and back
 - Password is securely stored in Keychain

 ## Requirements